scenee/FloatingPanel/README.md

 A `FloatingPanelController` object proxies an action for `show(_:sender)` to the master VC.
 That's why the master VC can handle a destination view controller of a 'Show' or 'Show Detail' segue and you can hook `show(_:sender)` to show a secondally floating panel set the destination view controller to the content.

-It's a greate way to decouple between a floating panel and the content VC.
+It's a great way to decouple between a floating panel and the content VC.

 ### FloatingPanelSurfaceView's issue on iOS 10

 * On iOS 10,   `FloatingPanelSurfaceView.cornerRadius` isn't not automatically masked with the top rounded corners  because of UIVisualEffectView issue.
 See https://forums.developer.apple.com/thread/50854.
 So you need to draw top rounding corners of your content.
 Here is an example in Examples/Maps.